• Add description, images, menus and links to your mega menu

 4. Colour

 This is the quickest way to tell if your matcha is high-quality.
-Premium matcha is a bright and vibrant jade green.
+Premium matcha is bright and vibrant jade green.
 It’s lighter than Spirulina or Chlorella powder, but not a dull yellow-green or olive colour.
 If your matcha looks pale or brownish, it’s more than likely poor quality, often made from leaves that haven’t been shade-grown or properly harvested.
 What you’re looking for is an electric green with a fresh, sweet, grassy aroma.

 5. Age